Key takeaways

 Is having one or two drinks okay?

-It’s crucial to be cautious when combining alcohol with allergy medications—even that glass of wine with dinner.
+It’s crucial to be cautious when combining alcohol with allergy medications, even one glass of wine with dinner.
 Alcohol should be avoided completely with first-generation antihistamines like diphenhydramine due to the increased risk of drowsiness and impairment.
-Although second-generation antihistamines are generally considered safer, healthcare professionals advise against drinking on any allergy medications, except nasal sprays.
+Although second-generation antihistamines are generally considered safer, healthcare professionals advise against drinking alcohol while taking allergy medications, except nasal sprays.

 Are certain people at greater risk of side effects?

 Yes.
 Older adults, individuals with certain medical conditions, and those with heightened sensitivity to either substance may be at a higher risk of adverse effects from mixing alcohol with allergy medications.
+Those taking medications for sleep disorders or mental health issues like anxiety or depression are also at heightened risk of intensified side effects.
 Additionally, people taking multiple drugs or with a history of alcohol abuse should be particularly cautious.

 How long after taking allergy medicine can you drink alcohol?